By Kimberly Peterson

 Columbia University Medical Center was chosen as one of 13 institutions nationwide to participate in the expanded Summer Health Professions Education Program (SHPEP).
 Funded by the Robert Wood Johnson Foundation, SHPEP is a free summer enrichment program for first- and second-year college students that seeks to increase the number of health care professionals from underrepresented groups.

-Columbia has participated in the program continuously since 2001 (when it was called the Minority Medical School Education Program).
+Columbia has participated in the program continuously since 2001 (when it was called the Minority Medical Education Program).
 The program’s new name reflects its broader focus on intraprofessional education and the belief that patients receive better care when providers work collaboratively and across specialties.

 Starting in 2017, Columbia’s SHPEP program will offer courses and clinical experiences in medicine, dentistry, nursing, public health, occupational therapy, physical therapy, and nutrition.
 This is the first time all academic programs at CUMC will work together on a so-called pipeline program to encourage participants to consider careers in health care.